liuyehcf/BlogSource/_posts/vim.md

 call plug#begin()

 " ......................
-" .....其他插件及配置.....
+" .....Other Plugins....
 " ......................

 Plug 'morhetz/gruvbox'

-" 启用gruvbox配色方案（~/.vim/colors目录下需要有gruvbox对应的.vim文件）
-colorscheme gruvbox
-" 设置背景，可选值有：dark, light
+" Enable the gruvbox color scheme (the corresponding .vim file needs to be in the ~/.vim/colors directory) colorscheme gruvbox
-set background=dark
+" Set background, possible values are: dark, light set background=dark
-" 设置软硬度，可选值有soft、medium、hard。针对dark和light主题分别有一个配置项
-let g:gruvbox_contrast_dark = 'hard'
-let g:gruvbox_contrast_light = 'hard'
+" Set contrast, possible values are: soft, medium, hard.
+There is a configuration item for dark and light themes respectively. let g:gruvbox_contrast_dark = 'hard' let g:gruvbox_contrast_light = 'hard'